Byron Lewis: Early years and education

+Career

 Media

 Lewis got his start in Harlem working on Black-run publications.
 Between 1961 and 1969, he was the advertising director for Citizen Call, a newspaper founded by Wall Street financier John Paterson, who was the publisher.
 He also solicited ads for Tuesday magazine.
 Both were short-lived because the critical white ad revenue needed to support Black media was nonexistent.

 A publication co-founded by Lewis, The Urbanite, was conceived as a sophisticated literary magazine for the “New Negro.”
 Featuring stories by Langston Hughes, Lorraine Hansberry and LeRoi Jones and photography by Roy DeCarava and Hugh Bell, it covered music, fashion, sports and the arts.
 The magazine's theater columnist was James Baldwin.

 The Urbanite folded in 1961 after just three months when it ran out of money.
 Its $30,000 investment came from Irving Burgie, a songwriter for Harry Belfonte who wrote the hit “Day-O” in the 1950s.
 Regarding his expertise on the Black consumer market, Lewis told The New York Times in 2021, “I spent a decade in the trenches learning how to get Black magazines, newspapers, radio and television stations going.
 I became a teacher and a salesman.”

 AT&T was an early client when he moved into advertising in 1969, with Lewis starting out working on community initiatives.
 He then persuaded its executives to underwrite a documentary about the direct line of communication between the Black church and community.
 “This Far by Faith” aired during AT&T's annual show on PBS, per Lewis's suggestion.
 He handled the film's 1977 premiere at the American Film Institute Theater and a reception that drew Black leaders, including mayor-ministers from several markets.
 The film is in the AT&T archives.

 Lewis's next broadcast project was the 1974 Black radio soap opera "Sounds of the City."
 Lewis said credits the show with saving UniWorld from going out of business in the mid-1970s.
 Food conglomerate Quaker Oats was a sponsor on the project.

 Lewis hired Lorraine Hansberry's cousin, Shauneille Perry, one of the first Black women to direct an off-Broadway play, to create “Sounds of the City.”
 The live daily show about a Chicago family gave needed roles to future Black acting royalty, Ossie Davis and his wife, Ruby Dee (who was working as an operator).
-The production also included Robert Guillaume, who appeared in the hit sitcom “Soap,” before starring in the Soap spinoff Benson, from 1979 to 1986.
+The production also included Robert Guillaume, who appeared in the hit sitcom Soap, before starring in the Soap spinoff Benson, from 1979 to 1986.

 UniWorld produced “Sounds of the City” and created the adjoining ad campaign featuring Aunt Jemima syrup and Uncle Ben's rice, among other Quaker Oats products.